tudat-team/tudat-space/docs/source/_src_user_guide/astrodynamics/trajectory_design.rst

       - Free coefficients of shaping functions (number of coefficients is greater or equal to zero).

-Finally, and before moving on to the description of the node parameters, it is important to analyze the boundary conditions used in the evaluation of each leg of the transfer.
+Finally, and before moving on to the description of the node parameters, it is important to analyze the boundary conditions used for the evaluation of each leg of the transfer.
 These conditions are dealt with internally by the model; hence, the user never has direct contact with them.
 Nevertheless, understanding them is essential for describing the node parameters.

 Four types of boundary conditions are possible: initial position, initial velocity,